Cognigy/Extensions/extensions/uipath/README.md

 ## Configuration Fields

 ### **UiPath Instance**
-- accountLogicalName: The account name of the the UiPatch Orchestrator Instnace.
+- accountLogicalName: The account name of the the UiPatch Orchestrator Instance.
-- tenantLogicalName: The tenant name of the the UiPatch Orchestrator Instnace.
+- tenantLogicalName: The tenant name of the the UiPatch Orchestrator Instance.
+- clientId: The client Id required for the REST endpoint
+- userKey: The password required to access your REST endpoint

 ### **UiPath On-Premise Connection**
 - orchestratorURL: The base URL for your UiPath Orchestrator installation